OrganizedFellow/OrganizedFellow/README.md

 - - I finished the [NuxtJS Fundamentals video](https://vueschool.io/courses/).
 It is a really well thought-out Intro to Nuxt! 👍
 - - Also did [this tutorial from nuxtjs.org](https://nuxtjs.org/tutorials/creating-blog-with-nuxt-content/) where I created a simple Blog and styled it with TailwindCSS.
 - 🌱 I am also currently enrolled in [The Web Developer Bootcamp 2021](https://www.udemy.com/course/the-web-developer-bootcamp/).
 My completion rate is at _~~34%~~_ _45%_.

-- 💬 Ask me about ... ☕ coffee?
-I used to roast my own beans. 🍺 My favorite beers are IPA, stouts, and hefeweizens!
-Annnd I have two amazingly brilliant beautiful daughters 💑 .
+- 💬 Ask me about ...
+- - ☕ Coffee?
+I used to roast my own beans.
+My favorites include Ethiopian and Columbian blends.
+- - 🍺 My favorite beers are IPAs, stouts, and hefeweizens!
+- - 💑 I have two amazingly brilliant beautiful teen daughters.

 - ⚡ Fun facts: ...
-- - 🍜 I eat a bowl of Ramen most nights while coding.
+- - 🍜 I eat a bowl of Tonkotsu Ramen most nights while coding.
-- - 📱I am a huge fan of Google and their old Nexus phones and their current Pixel line.
+- - 📱 I am a huge fan of Google smartphones.
+I've owned several of their Nexus phones and their Pixel line.
 Currently I have the Pixel 4a 5G.
-I've owned at least 8 of their devices.
+I've had at least 8 of their devices.
-- - 💻 My laptop is a Thinkpad E590 with 32GB RAM with a combined storage of 1.5TB on two SSDs.
+- - 💻 My laptop is a Thinkpad E590 with 32GB RAM and a combined storage of 1.5TB on two SSDs.
 - - 🐧 I've used Linux far longer than I've used Windows.
-Over 15 years ago I started on Suse, Mandrake, Crunchbang and later ventured into Arch, Manjaro, a minimal Debian install with i3WM, every Ubuntu derivative and now Pop OS 21.04.
-I've stopped distro-hopping after this current one.
+Over 15 years ago I started on Suse, Mandrake, Crunchbang and later ventured into Arch, Manjaro, a minimal Debian install with i3WM, every Ubuntu derivative and Pop OS 21.04.
+I've stopped distro-hopping in November 2021 after installing EndeavourOS with `bspwm`.
-- - 🥇 Really enjoying tmux + Kitty + starship.rs
+- - 🥇 I am really enjoying tmux + Kitty + starship.rs

 ---